atselvan/atselvan.github.io/docs/ansible/ansible101.md

 !!! warning "Never commit ssh keys to git"

-## Create a vagrant file with the details of the servers you want for your test
+## Create a vagrant file

+Vagrant is used to spin up the virtual machines required for running some ansible commands

 filename: Vagrantfile